 A car is essential in Skane.
 We drove from Copenhagen over the Oresund Bridge that connects Denmark to Sweden, took E20 and then followed Route 100 to Skanör-Falsterbo.
 The drive was only an hour but we forgot our passports and lucky remembered 15 minutes into the drive and stopped back at the hotel to get them.
-So Pro tip here is – Don’t forget the passport if you are travelling between countries even if it is only a day trip!
+So Pro tip here is – Don’t forget the passport if you are traveling between countries even if it is only a day trip!

 If you have more time, plan a visit to the Swedish Stonehenge

 We had plans of visiting nearby Kaseberga, to see the Ales Stenar, the “Swedish Stonehenge”.
 Because of the passport goof up and spending way too much time admiring the cute beach huts, had to save it for next time.
 A millennium ago, 59 massive stones were arranged here high on a bluff in the form a giant ship, some 220 feet long – that might be a Viking tomb or perhaps a solar clock.
 Visitors tend to touch the nearest rock, pose for a picture and then head off to marvel at the pristine seacoast below.
 Riding the prevailing southern winds, hang gliders and parasails get an even better view as they circle and weave overhead.

 Falsterbo and Skanor, the secret beaches in Sweden are what beaches and beach towns are supposed to be.
 This idyllic Swedish chic town known only to Stockholm summer visitors – quietly and effortlessly earns the title “Swedish Hamptons” or “Swedish Riviera”.
 Have you been?
 Is this a beach you would like to visit someday, let us know if you know of other secret beaches known only to locals, we promise to keep it a secret 😉